Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD

-and since $\overline{\phi}_k \in \mathcal{C}_u$, we identify $\Omega_k=c_u$.
-We conclude that $\ln c_u$ is the energy price of adding an instanton at any point of the cut $\mathcal{C}_u$.
-The saddle point configuration should correspond to the minimum of energy, so we expect that the minimal possible change of the number of instantons does not affect it and hence $c_u=1$.
-Therefore the saddle point equation in terms of the function $\omega(y)$ can be written as
+Indeed, by definition, $ \tilde{\mathcal{E}}_{k}$ measures the energy that is added to the system when we add one instanton (or that is taken from the system, when we remove an instanton).
+In a saddle point configuration, this should be zero.
+We note that this argument is valid even if the cuts shrink to a point.
+Therefore, the saddle point equation in terms of the function $\omega(y)$ can be written as